Mother Nature's Grand Finale: Experiencing Fall Foliage in Columbia SC

 We don’t like to pick favorites but fall might be the best time of the year.
 Pumpkin spice, football, #sweaterweather and fall foliage – does it get any better?
-Although peak foliage has come and gone across most of the country, there's still time to gaze at the beautiful red + golden leaves in Columbia SC (and maybe jump in a pile of them, too.)
+As we head into the autumn months, make plans to gaze at the soon-to-be red + golden leaves in Columbia SC (and maybe jump in a pile of them, too.)
 Here are a few of our top spots to enjoy Mother Nature’s annual grand finale.

 Nothing says fall in Columbia SC like a college campus aglow in brilliant shades of yellow, orange and red – err, garnet.
 Cozy up with a Cool Beans latte before heading to the Horseshoe to capture the perfect autumn selfie.
 Cute sweater?
 Check.
 New booties?
 Check.
 Seasonal backdrop?
 Double check.

 There’s a reason Travel Channel named Congaree National Park one of the top ten spots to #OptOutside.
 Just 30 minutes from downtown, CNP is home to the largest intact expanse of old growth bottomland hardwood forest remaining in the Southeast - which is to say there are a ton of (really big) trees donning golden hues right about now.
 Follow the locals’ lead and explore by kayak.
 A canopy of foliage reflecting on the water creates a cocoon of color.

 Here’s one for you: the Three Rivers Greenway is made up of multiple walking trails, including the Cayce Riverwalk.
 Leafy views abound but don’t forget to look down for a smattering of woodland creatures carved into fallen trees by local artist Wade Geddings.

 Smack in the middle of everything, Main Street is bursting with vibrant art and businesses.
 Established deciduous trees – often yarn-bombed in cheerful shades– line this creative corridor, providing a striking juxtaposition of bright and earthy tones.